fenago/tableau-server/md/server/tsm maintenance - Tableau.md

 </div>

-Creates a backup of the data managed by [Tableau Server]{.VariablesProductName}.
-This data includes the Tableau PostgreSQL database (the repository) which contains workbook and user metadata, and extract (.tde or .hyper) files.
+Creates a backup of the data managed by [Tableau Server].
+This data includes the Tableau
+PostgreSQL database (the repository) which contains workbook and user metadata, and extract (.tde or .hyper) files.
 This data does not include configuration data.
 See [Perform a Full Backup and Restore of Tableau